devilishclover/imagetomusic/README.md

-# IMAGE TO MUSIC
+# IMAGE TO "MUSIC"

-ImageToMusic is a Python-based tool that converts images into music by mapping pixel data to sound frequencies, durations, and waveforms.
+ImageToMusic is a Python-based tool that converts images into "music" by mapping pixel data to sound frequencies, durations, and waveforms.
 The resulting audio is exported as an MP3 file.

 ## Installation